tigefa4u/tigefa4u.github.io/_posts/2013-10-03-how-to-test-state-machine-in-ruby.md

 No so much code, but it has some problems:

-1. It's not readable and it's very easy to miss some typo because of a lot of calls method-events (switch_to_r, switch_to_d, and etc.).
+1. It's not readable and its very easy to miss some typo because of a lot of calls method-events (switch_to_r, switch_to_d, and etc.).
 It looks like we test not state machine but some field which is changed by some method rather than test events and what they do
 2. We have to worry about how the state machine works: we set `gear` to appropriate state for any test
 3. If we change state name we will have to fix ALL these tests
-4. If the `subject` doesn't have appropriate state a test will be failed
+4. If the `subject` doesnt have appropriate state a test will be failed

 I used to this approach till now but every time I had issues with maintaining tests like above.
 Eventually I decided to invent some DSL which helps me to get rid of these problems forever.
 Hopefully I found solution and I'm going to share it with you in this post.
 Also I would like to know your opinion about it.